joshuarbruce/joshuarbruce.github.io/drafts/2017-08-23-govt-grants-to-states.md

         summarise(state_assistance = sum(fed_funding_amount))
 </pre>

 At this point, we can finally start to visualize how federal funds are distributed across the country.
-To do so, let's start with a simple map of the fifty states shaded by their total funding amount.
-You can read more about creating maps in R with the packages <code><a href="http://ggplot2.org/" target="_blank">ggplot2</a></code> and <code>fiftystater</code> <a href="https://cran.r-project.org/web/packages/fiftystater/vignettes/fiftystater.html" target="_blank">on this page</a>.
+I start with a simple map of the fifty states shaded by their total funding amount.
+You can read more about creating maps in R with <code><a href="http://ggplot2.org/" target="_blank">ggplot2</a></code> and <code>fiftystater</code> <a href="https://cran.r-project.org/web/packages/fiftystater/vignettes/fiftystater.html" target="_blank">on this page</a>.
 (And for more on the color palette I use, check out the <code><a href="https://cran.r-project.org/web/packages/viridis/vignettes/intro-to-viridis.html" target="_blank">viridis</a></code> package.)